oskariorg/oskari-docs/md/documentation/oskari2/bundle.md

 	- new implementations can be tested for API conformance
 	- usable as examples for using the API

+## Bundle types

-## Different types like functional, ui with flyout, plugin, stateful
+Different types like functional, ui with flyout, plugin, plugin with ui, stateful

 Separation of functionality and UI into different bundles
 - helps RPC development
 - helps creating custom UIs -> UIs should be built using requests/events (and observable classes)
 - helps testing

-- The implementation of a bundle such as function names etc CAN change between releases
+The implementation of a bundle such as function names etc CAN change between releases
 - This shouldn't be a problem since the API is requests/events/service-functions
 - Some common functions like ones provided by the mapmodule SHOULD NOT change, but NEED to be well documented if changed
+- Different implementations of bundles should have similar structure in code to make it easy as possible to add new features for multiple implementations

 ### Effects on oskari-server